aisics/department-of-aisics/src/public/Basics/en/01-vectors-in-ai.md

   $$= [0.95, -0.05, 0.9]$$

-* **Step 4: Finding the closest word.** AI searches in its "library" for a word whose vector is closest to the obtained result $[0.95, -0.05, 0.9]$.
+* **Step 4: Finding the closest word.** AI searches in its "library" for a word whose vector is closest to the obtained result: $[0.95, -0.05, 0.9]$.
 This vector has high "royal power", almost zero "male gender" and high "female gender".
 The best candidate turns out to be **"Queen"**.

 ## Vector Similarity: Dot Product and Cosine Similarity